complextissue/pytximport/docs/source/start.md

 ## License

-The software is provided under the GNU Public License version 3.
+The software is provided under the GNU General Public License version 3.
 Please consult `LICENSE.md` for further information.